GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang/README.md

 ### Creating a release

 1. Tag the commit you want to mark as a release.
 We follow semantic versioning.
-1. Push the commit to GitHub.
+1. Push the tag to GitHub.
 1. Create a release in GitHub.
 1. If you want that release to be the new default one, run:
    ```